thirumurthis/Learnings/Jaeger/Tracing.md

  - Jaeger installed and running (in this example deployed in kind cluster)
  - Understanding on traces and spans

-This blog provides code example on how to create spans manually in spring boot application.
-This is based on a requirement in a project where the work flow of application invocation to be tracked using Jaeger so it can visualized and helps the business process.
+This blog details on how to create spans manually in Spring Boot application.
+This is based on a requirement in a project, to track the flow between application using Jaeger.
+To create the traces and spans manually so it can visualized in Jaeger UI and helps the business process on how much time it takes.

-In order to demonstrate, have created two spring boot application which uses the tracer object configured and created at runtime, the spans are created using the tracer object.
-The spans are created with name with additional tags which is key value pair that can hold metadata.
-In here the application named invoker-app exposes a REST API (/api/v2/execute), which when invoked will call the REST API (/app/run?traceId=xxx&spanId=yyy) of second application named app-1.
-The app-1 application uses the traceId and spanId to create a tracecontext and adds to the current tracer object.
+In order to demonstrate we have two Spring Boot application, use the tracer object configured in Spring boot to create the spans.
+The spans set with name with additional tags which is key value pair which can be viewed in Jaeger UI.
+In the example, the application named `invoker-app` exposes a REST API (`/api/v2/execute`), when invoked calls the REST API (`/app/run?traceId=xxx&spanId=yyy`) of second application named `app-1`.
+The `app-1` application uses the traceId and spanId to create a trace context and adds to the current tracer.

-The code snippet below is from app-1 application which creates traceContext using traceId and spanId.
-The traceContext is set to the tracer objects currentTracerContext scope.
+The code snippet below is in app-1 application which creates traceContext with the traceId and spanId.
+The created traceContext is set to the configured tracer objects current Tracer Context scope.

 ```java
 var contextWithCustomTraceId = tracer.traceContextBuilder()